kostja/doc/doc/1.7/reference/tarantoolctl.rst

         Enter an instance's interactive Lua console.

 ``tarantoolctl eval NAME FILE``
-        Evaluate a local Lua file on a Tarantool instance (if started, fail otherwise).
+        Evaluate a local Lua file on a running Tarantool instance.

 ``tarantoolctl connect URI``
         Connect to a Tarantool instance on an admin-console port.